Tungsten Village: Nederland’s New Neighborhood of Affordable Workforce Housing

 In our quest to help address the increasing lack of housing affordability across the county, the Boulder County Housing Authority (BCHA) purchased a .85-acre lot near downtown Nederland.
-The currently-vacant land is located next to the town’s Regional Transportation District (RTD) parking lot and is near many area services, making it ideal for the placement of 26 high-quality, permanently-below-market-rate rental homes.
+The currently-vacant land is located on Third Street next to the town’s Regional Transportation District (RTD) parking lot and is near many area services, making it ideal for the placement of 26 high-quality, permanently-below-market-rate rental homes for the area’s workforce, seniors, and others.
 BCHA presented our initial proposal for this housing at two community meetings in March 2017.
 We updated our proposal to reflect some of the community feedback we received at that time as well as additional feedback and guidance from town staff.

 The proposal includes: